anderssandstrom/ecmc_on_raspi/README.md

 ```
 If make build of etherlab succeeds then skip next step.

+3. If you have uname -r = 5.4.51-v7l+ then you can use the file "kernel-headers-5.4.51-v7l+.tar.gz" in this repo.
+Extract/move the "usr/src/kernel-headers-5.4.51-v7l+" of the file to /usr/src.
+The softling in /lib/modules is still needed.

-3. Try to get the correct headers from sources.
+4. Try to get the correct headers from sources.
 See WIP dir..
 Still not successfull instructions there..

 #### install etherlab master on kernel 4.*